The first step in choosing the perfect credit card is deciding what type of card you want – cash back or travel?

 Maximize your earnings with category spending

-Some cash back cards even give you the ability to earn more cash based on the spending category.
+Some cash back cards even give you the ability to earn extra cash back when you make purchases in specific spending categories.

-I can even funnel other types of spending towards the gas/grocery category by purchasing various gift cards at grocery stores.
-For example, if you buy a gift card for a clothing store at Sobeys, you’ll get 4% cash back on that purchase, even though it’ll be going towards clothes.
+You can even funnel other types of spending towards the grocery category by purchasing various gift cards at grocery stores.
+For example, if you buy a gift card for a clothing store at Sobeys, you’ll get 3% cash back on that purchase, even though it’ll be going towards clothes.

-If you’re looking for more from other categories you may want to create a dynamic duo by pairing your Momentum with a
+If you’re looking for more than 1% from other categories, you may want to create a dynamic duo by pairing your TD Cash Back card with a

-Use your Scotiabank card for all gas/grocery purchases and the AMEX card for everything else, and you’d get a minimum of 2% cash back on every purchase you make – giving you more cash back than you would earn with just one card.
+Use your TD card for all gas, grocery, recurring bill purchases and the AMEX card for everything else, and you’d get a minimum of 2% cash back on every purchase you make – giving you more cash back than you would earn with just one card.

 Great for non-travellers